Hertha Gretsch in 1907.

 Pearl Buck’s daughter Caroline Grace Buck is born in Nanjing….soon the family went to the US for the removal of a tumor in Pearl and returned in the fall of that year.

 William has been living in Europe since 1893.
 He is now quite old and frail.
 Hertha’s brother, William’s nephew.
 Walter, is helping him.
-William’s property in America was seized during the war as an enemy alien.
+William’s property in America was seized during the war as enemy alien property.

 According to passport applications, William is too sick to travel.